Last Updated on July 27, 2022 by Michelle Ball

 Parents may even be sneered at or invalidated if they refuse to allow the student to testify, but regardless, the parents are the ones who determine if they will allow the student to testify at an expulsion hearing.

-There are many other rights in expulsion hearings, but parents should first get familiar with these five to help the student in the terrible process which school expulsion is for everyone concerned, but most particularly their child.
+There are many other rights in expulsion hearings, but parents should first get familiar with these five to help the student in the terrible process which school expulsion is for everyone concerned, but most particularly the student.